security-force-monitor/research-handbook/source/persons_postings.rst

 Every entity has an Universally Unique Indentifier (UUID) to distinguish it from any other entity.
 For a ``posting`` this UUID distinguishes them from any other ``posting`` in the dataset.
 This allows a person to have contigious or non-contigous ``posting`` with the same ``unit``.

 For each ``person`` their ``posting`` is always treated as a contingious, meaning it has the same UUID, unless citations establish it is non-contigious.
 For example, citations establish that on 2010-08-27 Hla Min stopped being commander of the Southern Regional Military Command and became commander of the 3 Bureau of Special Operations.
 One citation also evidences his being commander of the 3 Bureau of Special Operations on 2011-07-05 and another citation states he retired as commander of the 3 Bureau of Special Operations on 2015-08-10.
 All three of these claims are treated as evidencing the same ``posting``.
 In contrast, the 2011-07-05 citation also establishes that Hla Min once again became commander of the Southern Regional Military Command on a temporary basis as its commander was removed from the ``posting``.
-This ``posting`` as commander of the Southern Regional Military Command should be treated as a seperate ``posting`` with a different UUID as the previous ``posting`` held on 2010-08-27
+This ``posting`` as commander of the Southern Regional Military Command is treated as a seperate ``posting`` with a different UUID as the previous ``posting`` held on 2010-08-27

 Determining whether one person held multiple postings is based on some match of postings among different citations.
 For example, if one citation stated "John Alfred Smith" was commander of "Police Station 1" and another citation stated "J. Smith" was commander of "Police Station 3" there would be no match and these should be coded as two seperate people each with their own ``about_entity:ref:claim``.
 If then a third citation stated that during the career of "John Smith" he was commander of "Police Station 1", "Police station 15" and "Police Station 3" then all of these would be treated as the same person given the match of at least one ``posting`` across all citations and the similar names of the person in each citation.